jamesfalkner/codeone18/bootstrap-dev.md

 An OpenShift pipeline is created for you which uses the `Jenkinsfile` from the catalog git repository.
 From the left-side menu go to to **Builds** > **Pipelines**.
 Click on **Start Pipeline** to try out the build pipeline.
+|**NOTE**: It takes 2-3 minutes for Jenkins itself to deploy, so when clicking **Start Pipeline** it make take some time for the pipeline to begin, depending on if Jenkins has finished deploying, but it will eventually work.

 ![Build Pipeline]({% image_path bootstrap-build-pipeline.png %}){:width="900px"}